abhilashmnair/HacktoberFest2021/README.md

 Read [`RULES.md`](https://github.com/abhilashmnair/HacktoberFest2021/blob/main/RULES.md) before creating a pull request
 - Star (would mean a lot!) and clone the repository.
 You can use the Github CLI or GitHub Desktop Client to clone the repo.
-- Add your file containing a useful code and create a pull request
+- Add your file containing a useful code and create a pull request.
 - Wait for your pull-request to be verified by the maintainer and merged into the branch.

+Not a developer or programmer?
+Don't worry!
+Add useful documentation and fix grammatical errors in the `README` file.
+Every single contribution of yours will benefit thousands.
 **PRs violating the rules will be closed and reported *Spam*! :x:**

 ---